ExplorerSKD/CODSOFT/README.md

 # CODSOFT
-Internship Projects
+Internship Projects.
-All projects are add in another Batches
+All projects are add in another Branches